sprice/metamask-counter/README.md

 A simple web app using Metamask for authentication.
 The server keeps track of state for each validated Ethereum address.

+## Project Definition and Original Design Doc

+See PROJECT1.md and DESIGN_DOC.md

 ## Resources used

 See RESOURCES.md